 If the children were born here in Chicago and he then left the state, you may file a petition to establish him as the father of the children in Cook County.
-You will then need to contact a "Process Server" in the city/town in which he lives (use Google), call them, and then fax/scan/mail a copy of...Read more »
+You will then need to contact a "Process Server" in the city/town in which he lives (use Google), call them, and then fax/scan/mail...Read more »

 In most cases - no - the court will consider only the parent's income when establishing the individual child support obligation for that parent; it will not take into account how much their fiance/new spouse earns.